Storyblok Raises $80M Series C - Read News

 To change the content language, use the dropdown in the top menu:

-Section titled Automatic import and export Automatic import and export
+Automatic import and export

 The automated import and export feature allows you to set up an automatic content exchange process between your Lokalise project and Storyblok.
 This way, you don't need to trigger the import or export operation every time manually; it will run automatically.